Picovoice/picovoice/sdk/unity/README.md

 }
 ```

 You can override the default model files and sensitivities.
-You can set requireEndpoint parameter to false if you do not wish to wait for silence before Rhino infers context.
-There is also an optional errorCallback that is called if there is a problem encountered while processing audio.
+You can set `requireEndpoint` parameter to false if you do not wish to wait for silence before Rhino infers context.
+There is also an optional `processErrorCallback` that is called if there is a problem encountered while processing audio.
 These optional parameters can be passed in like so:

 ```csharp
 string accessKey = "${ACCESS_KEY}"; // AccessKey obtained from Picovoice Console (https://picovoice.ai/console/)